HPE-Japan-Presales/e-learning/ezmeral/ua/sysdig/installation/README_en.md

 ![image](./pics/post-installation04.png)
 ![image](./pics/post-installation05.png)

-Now you can use Ezmeral Unified Analytics more security environment.
+Now you can use Ezmeral Unified Analytics more secure environment.